 By Jukka Aminoff

-After the Cold War Russia has penetrated into the global luxury market.
-Russians are in London, Stockholm, Helsinki, Paris, Monaco, Marbella, Dubai and in many other places.
+After the Cold War Russia has penetrated the global luxury market.
+Russians are in London, Stockholm, Helsinki, Paris, Monaco, Marbella, Dubai and many other places.
 People have seen how extravagance Russians are with their shopping habits.
-It is in the Russian culture to embrace lavish lifestyles and fashion.
+It is in Russian culture to embrace lavish lifestyles and fashion.
 They live their lives to the fullest.
-In London, it is possible to discover expensive perfumes, which are heavily branded around Russian symbols in order to lure Russian shoppers.
+In London, it is possible to discover expensive perfumes, which are heavily branded around Russian symbols to lure Russian shoppers.

-In 2018, McKinsey&Company made a research, which said that 85 percent of experts believe that Russia's luxury market will grow in the next three years but only 14 percent of consumers will increase their spending.
+In 2018, McKinsey&Company made research, which said that 85 per cent of experts believe that Russia's luxury market will grow in the next three years but only 14 per cent of consumers will increase their spending.
 Russians, like other nationalities as well, are gathering brand and product information increasingly through social media.

 Since 2016, we have heard positive news coming out of Russia.
 There are some stability and predictability in the economy, which increases spending.
 Russians are bouncing back into the market, which also means that luxury brands should stay in Russia because domestic spending is on the rise.